benasse/sparrow/content/docs/_index.md

 It allows you to host complete Open Source, and programable telephone system on a <a href="https://www.raspberrypi.org/" target="_blank" >Raspberry Pi</a>

 ## Who is behind Sparrow
-Currently sparrow is maintained and hosted by [Benoit Stahl](https://github.com/benasse)
+Currently sparrow is maintained and hosted by [Benoît Stahl](https://github.com/benasse).

 ## Why Sparrow / Wazo ?